choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-07-mattress/index.md

 [^ild]: When discussing mattress firmness, a measurement called [Indentation Load Deflection](https://sleeponlatex.com/blog/what-is-ild) or ILD is used.
-On the Taobao stores
+Each store's deflection can only really by compared against itself, so I'm guessing 85D is less firm than 95D.

 [^quilt]: I haven't done much research on the differences, but from [what I gather](https://old.reddit.com/r/Mattress/comments/16m3trw/diy_mattress_quilted_versus_unquilted_cover/),